oddlama/vane/README.md

 #### Custom enchantments

 - [x] Seamless integration of custom enchantments (with [API](TODO)!)
+  - (as of 1.16.2) Showing enchantment names inside the enchantment table doesn't work due to protocol limitations.
+Names will be blank.
 - [x] Client side translations for custom items and enchantments

 #### Unique features